 |Market capitalisation||$8.9 billion|

 There are currently 5.9 million Appian Corporation shares held short by investors – that's known as Appian Corporation's "short interest".
 This figure is 12% down from 6.7 million last month.

 There are a few different ways that this level of interest in shorting Appian Corporation shares can be evaluated.

-Appian Corporation's "short interest ratio" (SIR) is the quantity of Appian Corporation shares currently shorted divided by the average quantity of Appian Corporation shares traded daily (recently around 659311.79624665).
-Appian Corporation's SIR currently stands at 14.92.
-In other words for every 100,000 Appian Corporation shares traded daily on the market, roughly 14920 shares are currently held short.
+Appian Corporation's "short interest ratio" (SIR) is the quantity of Appian Corporation shares currently shorted divided by the average quantity of Appian Corporation shares traded daily (recently around 1.1 million).
+Appian Corporation's SIR currently stands at 5.31.
+In other words for every 100,000 Appian Corporation shares traded daily on the market, roughly 5310 shares are currently held short.

-A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against Appian Corporation.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Appian Corporation.